apache/datasketches-website/docs/Quantiles/ExactQuantiles.md

 ## 4th Scan
 We scan the array and save the *natural ranks* (indices) at the chosen split-point values.
-The difference between adjacent *natural ranks*is the mass (the number of items) between the respective splitpoints.
+The difference between adjacent *natural ranks* is the mass (the number of items) between the respective splitpoints.
 We can plot the Histogram with the split-point values on the X-axis and the differences between the respective *natural ranks* on the Y-axis.
 If we plotted the differences between the respective *normalized ranks* on the Y-axis we would have the PMF.

 ### The <i>StreamA</i> Exact Histogram

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/StreamA_ExactHistogram.png" alt="StreamA Exact Histogram" />

+On this plot you will observe the big spike on the left.
+This represents the mass of all the zero values in the data.
+This is a bar-chart plot, so the X-axis labels are whatever we assign to them.
+Because all the bars are the same width, it gives the apperance that the x-Axis is a logarithmic axis ... but the plotting software does not know that.
+Normally, one cannot plot a zero on a logarithmic axis, but here we can get away with it. :)

 ## Source
 You can study the code that implements the above process and generated the above plots.